kipply/cupcake-template/README.md

 # Customizations

+### Blog
+There is a blog folder that is more or less a distinct website.
+It is built statically with [`zola`](https://www.getzola.org/documentation/getting-started/installation/) which you should have installed. `npm run build` will simply run the standard build for the React website, then statically build the blog into the `public/` folder.
+Note that there are a lot of links in the source that have to be replaced!
+Do a big search for `🧁` to find points where your information is required.

 ### Adding Routes
 The template ships by default with `/` pointing to `index.html` and that is also be configured and reflected in Firebase.
 If additional pages are desired there are a few options.